 The 6.7-inch Samsung Galaxy S20 Plus is an Android phone that has almost everything in the top-line 6.9-inch Galaxy S20 Ultra model, Buyers get a quartet of lenses on the Galaxy S20 Plus, headlined by a 64-MP telephoto with 3x lossless zoom.
 Unlike the regular Galaxy S20, the S20 Plus also boasts full support for 5G — every 5G network, no matter which carrier you're on — a Snapdragon 865 processor with a whopping 12GB of RAM and a 120-Hz, quad-HD AMOLED display.

-Galaxy S20 Plus price and release date
+Samsung Galaxy S20 Plus: Price and release date

 Regardless, even if you don't opt for the 512GB version, you can always insert a microSD card into the Galaxy S20, S20 Plus or S20 Ultra to give your phone up to another terabyte of storage.

 It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted a year ago.
 And now that Samsung has cut the price of the S10 Plus by $150, the gap in price is even bigger.
 (You can see what the differences are between Samsung’s old and new phones in our look at the Galaxy S20 vs. the Galaxy S10.)

 The Samsung Galaxy S20 Plus is available through each of the big four U.S. networks — AT&T, Sprint, T-Mobile and Verizon.
 Xfinity Mobile and Visible offer the Galaxy S20 Plus as well.